aisu-programming/NTNU-Course-Selenium-Bot/README.md

    And put it in the directory `weights`.

-4. Account information (username & password) & ids of courses you wish to take
+4. Account information (username & password) & information of courses you wish to take

    Execute the program `course-taking-bot.py` or `course-vacancy-monitor.py`, and it will create a file named `account.txt`.